Axion Dark Matter Archaeology with Primordial Gravitational Waves: Preferred Axion models with Heavy Quarks

 Fig.~\ref{fig:EMD_d6_d7} shows the range of $m_a$ values that can achieve the correct relic abundance, allowing $m_Q$ and $\Lambda$ to vary.
 We have presented the possible $m_a$ range in the $\left(m_a, g_{a\gamma}\right)$-plane, where $g_{a\gamma}$ is the axion-photon coupling which depends on the anomaly coefficients, $N$, from Eq.~(\ref{eq:LCP}) and $E$, the coefficient of the electromagnetic anomaly term,

 $\alpha$ is the electromagnetic fine-structure constant.
-In this article, we remain agnostic about the specific axion model and therefore show a representative line for $E/N=0$.
-Furthermore, the yellow band shows a model independent band encompassing most QCD axion models.
+The precise value for $E/N$ depends on the SM and PQ charges of the HQs, in other words the specific axion model one is considering.
+To encompass the range of $E/N$ values we show a yellow band.
+To represent the range of $m_a$ where the correct relic abundance is achieved we chose the original KSVZ model, $E/N=0$, which is the black line connecting the two black points.
+However, we emphasize that axion models of interest are in the range of $E/N$ values that lead to the range $\left\vert E/N-1.92(4)\right\vert \in\left[0.003-100\right]$.
 We note that by allowing $m_Q\lesssim f_a$ we have found a substantial quantitative difference from the results in Refs.~\cite{Cheek:2023fht,DiLuzio:2024xnt} where models with $d=6$ decay terms were found to only marginally change the expected $m_a$ value that reproduces the correct relic density, even when $\Lambda$ could vary.
 In Fig.~\ref{fig:EMD_d6_d7} we see that $d=6$ decays can alter the cosmology such that the $f_a$ required for $\Omega_{a}\, h^2=\Omega_{\rm DM}\,h^2$ is orders of magnitude higher.
 What limits this value is the constraints from BBN.
 The left most point on the axion dark matter line corresponds to $f_a=4\times10^{14}\,{\rm GeV}$, $m_Q=4\times10^{11}\,{\rm GeV}$, and $\Lambda=4\times10^{18}\,{\rm GeV}$.
+The right most point corresponds to the expectation for a dark matter axion without HQD.
 Calculating $T_{\rm dec}$ via Eq.~(\ref{eq:Tdec}) gives $5\,{\rm MeV}$, but due the more precise numerical evaluation from Eq.~(\ref{eq:FBEqs_FEq}) gives $T_{\rm dec}=3\,{\rm MeV}$.